 There is no subscription fee.
 If you enjoy reading the Expert Witness Chronicle™, Expert Witness Exchange will deliver notification of each new issue right to your inbox.

-If you wish to author an article, have an idea for submission, or have any feedback and/or suggestions that you wish to share, please contact us at: firstname.lastname@example.org
+If you wish to author an article, suggest an idea for submission, or provide any feedback and/or suggestions, please contact us at: firstname.lastname@example.org

 Cover Story Snapshot

 There is no disputing the influence that expert witnesses have on litigation outcomes—this much we know for sure.
 Their expertise is often relied upon by the court in rendering decisions and weighing the opinions, methodology, and indeed, the credibility of the competing expert witnesses involved for each party to the legal dispute.
 Considering what is at stake, it behooves litigators to be exceptionally careful and circumspect in their expert witness retentions and due diligence practices.
 Perhaps due to the competitive nature of expert witness work, human nature, or the lack of a universal, standardized credentialing body to track the credentials, background, or relevant employment experience of those who elect to participate in the judicial process as expert witnesses, there exists a reoccurrence of misrepresentation of licensure, academic credentials, certifications, and work history.
 In some instances, the circumstances are far more benign, yet still cause difficulties and considerable angst.